rabithole/commercial/commercial/README.md

 # To Do List
 - Add restrictions to making duplicate companies etc

 - Last digit omittance in notes when creating new company.
 --- Last digit is being excluded on the Shopify api.
 Corrected this by pulling from our API.

 - Still need form validation.
+--- Need to handle duplicate email not allowed in shopify.
+These errors come back in .then response data under userErrors object.
 - remove console logs and extraneus code

 - Soft deletes for companies.